kiwiozy/NCC/docs/architecture/DATABASE_SCHEMA.md

 **Approach:** Document as we go - update this file whenever we add/modify tables, fields, or relationships.

+> ⚠️ **IMPORTANT:** If this database schema documentation is updated, you **MUST** also update the "Database Schema Documentation" section in `.cursor/rules/projectrules.mdc` to keep them synchronized.
+The project rules file is used by Cursor AI to provide context-aware assistance, so both files must stay in sync.

 **Last Updated:** 2025-01-15

 ---